Nottingham-CTU/REDCap-UI-Tweaker/README.md

 * b64: &ndash; base64 encoded
 * if not prefixed, then assume raw (no encoding)

+### Enable the Data Resolution Workflow on new projects
+This option will enable the Data Resolution Workflow instead of the Field Comment Log on new projects.

+### Default missing data codes
+This will set the missing data codes on new projects to the codes defined here.

+### Default data quality rules to execute in real time
+Automatically selects the 'execute in real time' checkbox for new data quality rules on the data quality rules page.

+### Custom data quality notification header text
+This will override the text displayed in the header/title of the popup notification when a record is saved with data which violates data quality rules.

 ### Use alternate status icons
 Replaces some of the record status icons so they can be more easily distinguished by people with colour vision deficiency.